nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 25-May-2023

+Did some cleanup of my [Bigfoot Bib Report Form repo](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form), editing the README for clarity and to be up-to-date, removing an unused GH Action, updating the Packages to the latest version of HTML and TXT files, and deploying a [preview site to Netlify](https://enchanting-pony-09ae40.netlify.app/bigfoot-bib-report-initial) of what an end user would see when launched within Winlink Express.

+Completed the [SQLBolt](https://www.sqlbolt.com) exercises to refresh my memory on using SQL Queries.
+Aside from all of the synax necessary to become proficient at CRUD, the exercises mentioned the order of operations within SQL Statements.
+In order they are:

+1. FROM and JOIN clauses execute, usually creating a temporary table for the remaining operations to work on.
+2. Where clause is executed, eliminating data that won't be included further into query execution.
+3. Group By clause organizes the current result set based on the expression.
+4. Having clause will execute if there was a Group By clause ahead of it, further reducing the dataset.
+5. Select causes the dataset to retain only those columns identified in its clause, including Aggregate Functions and the Distinct keyword.
+6. ORDER BY executes to further arrange data by columns, ascending or descending.
+7. LIMIT (and OFFSET if included) retain the final output elements of the dataset.
+8. The resulting view is returned.

+Worked on a few issues with my [Portfolio Website Project](https://github.com/nojronatron/portfolio).
+Took a bit to warm-up to Bootstrap and in-line Styling.
+The major issue was alignment problems on the About page, and the minor issue was the About Me write-up.
+Both got attention and the webapp is now updated.
+Some things of note:

+- `@iconify` is awesome!
+I utilized the imported iconify logos for now.
+In the future I'll want to try using the SVG files instead.
+- Just because a webapp layout is a certain way doesn't mean it is right.
+Fixing some of the alignment issues in desktop and phone-sized viewports meant rearranging the layout a bit.
+- Sometimes it is good to _remove css and bootstrap_ properties.
+Sometimes the properties don't do anything anyway, so removing them doesn't do any harm.
+- The 'About' statement was a single-string entry in a JSON file.
+Because I write so much, the content was difficult to read in a single paragraph.
+Refactoring the JSON file to use an array of Strings, and then refactoring the code to `map()` over the description props, assigning JSX to the output in the iterations, made the paragraph layout a little easier to read.

 ## Wednesday 24-May-2023

 Today is day 2 of Microsoft Build 2023.
 Key takeaways: